HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Introduction

 \section{Introduction}

 Within the {\lcdm} model, galaxies form hierarchically through the gravitational collapse of small dark matter (DM) structures \citep{1978MNRAS.183..341White}, which then merge to form larger systems.
-This progressive growth of structures builds the DM halos in which galaxies are embedded, enabling them to accrete gas that later cools and create stars.
-In this framework of cold DM bottom-up assembly of structures, we expect a large number of low-mass DM halos.
-Some of these halos may have low stellar mass content or even be starless.
-These objects are called \emph{dark galaxies}, due to their expected DM dominated nature (e.g. \citealt{2001MNRAS.322..658Trentham}; \citealt{2007ApJ...665L..15Kent}).
+This progressive growth of structures builds the DM haloes in which galaxies are embedded, enabling them to accrete gas that later cools and create stars.
+In this framework of cold DM bottom-up assembly of structures, we expect a large number of low-mass DM haloes.
+Some of these haloes may have a low stellar mass content or even be starless.
+These objects are called \emph{dark galaxies}, due to their expected DM-dominated nature (e.g. \citealt{2001MNRAS.322..658Trentham}; \citealt{2007ApJ...665L..15Kent}).

 As being such a strong prediction of the {\lcdm} model, finding \emph{dark galaxies} has been one of the main objectives of world-class radio telescopes such as the Arecibo radio telescope, through its Arecibo Legacy Fast ALFA (ALFALFA) Survey (\citealt{2005AJ....130.2598Giovanelli}; \citealt{2011AJ....142..170Haynes}), and the more recent Five-Hundred-Meter Aperture Spherical Telescope (FAST; \citealt{2024SCPMA..6719511Zhang}).